 How do I choose an instructor?
 Just as every student is different and unique, no two instructors are alike.
 Of course it is important to choose an instructor who is proficient at the dance(s) you wish to learn.
 However, it is equally important to find an instructor that explains things in a way that is easy for you to understand.
 If you try one instructor and you don't click, try another one.
 Or try attending their group classes first to get a feel for their instructional style and choose the one that suits you best.
 Of course, the more experienced the instructor, the better they will be at communicating with a wider range of students.
 More experienced instructors also tend to have higher rates.
 As your dancing becomes more advanced, you will need a better and better instructor.
 Be sure to discuss both your long and short term dancing goals with your instructor to make sure you are both on the same page and to establish expectations for both of you.

 What about rates?
 That can vary not only from studio to studio, but from instructor to instructor.
-Group classes typically run from $8-$10 per person.
-Private lessons in most studios will run from $45-$80 (or even more) for a 55-minute lesson.
+Group classes typically run in the area of $10 per person.
+Private lessons in most studios will run from $45-$80 (or even more) for a 45 to 55-minute lesson, and prices can vary depending upon whether you purchase them as part of a package deal.
 Dance instructors are not in the business to make a lot of money; they are in it for their love of dance.
 The better and more in-demand the instructor, the higher the rate.
 However, even the highest paid instructors don't typically have high annual earnings unless they also have a "day job."
-One way to minimize the cost for private lessons is to find a dance partner with whom to take lessons; the rates for two are the same as for one in private lessons.
-The single notable exception to these rates is Arthur Murray Dance Studio.
-Group classes and dance parties are free, but really are only for students taking private lessons, or those checking out the studio.
-Private lessons there vary only slightly, from $110-$120 per 40-minute lesson, depending on how many lessons you contract to purchase.
-This may seem much higher, however, if you attend a lot of group classes this may be a more cost effective approach for you.
+One way to minimize the cost for private lessons is to find a dance partner with whom to take lessons; the rates for two are the same as the rates for one in private lessons.
 This information is also subject to change and it is best to contact a studio directly to find out their rates and options.

-For experienced dancers: A great place to learn new moves is on Youtube.
+For experienced dancers: A great place to find new moves is on Youtube.
 You can always get an instructor to help you fine-tune it later in private lessons.